themehybrid/hybrid-breadcrumbs/readme.md

 ### Usage

-Hybrid Breadcrumbs has a few functions, but the primary function that you'll want to use is `render()`.
+Hybrid Breadcrumbs has a few functions, but the primary function that you'll want to use is `display()`.
 Typically, this would go into something like your theme's `header.php` template but can be used anywhere you want to show the breadcrumb trail.
 The function call would look like this:

 ```
-<?php Hybrid\Breadcrumbs\render() ?>
+<?php Hybrid\Breadcrumbs\display() ?>
 ```

 _Note that the plugin's namespace is `Hybrid\Breadcrumbs`.
-If you're working within another namespace, you'll want to add a `use` statement after your own namespace call or call `\Hybrid\Breadcrumbs\render()` directly.
+If you're working within another namespace, you'll want to add a `use` statement after your own namespace call or call `\Hybrid\Breadcrumbs\display()` directly.
 I'll assume you know what you're doing if you're working with namespaces.
 Otherwise, stick to the above._

 ### Functions